nrz/ylikuutio/README.md

 Ylikuutio aims to run fast and support also older hardware.
 Currently Ylikuutio works on 64-bit Linux and Windows systems.
-Android support is a work in progress.
+Android support is a work in progress. macOS and iOS will be supported in the future.
 OpenGL 3.0 or newer is required.

 ## Article